emberjs/ember-render-modifiers/README.md

 in which case it's worth revisiting the design to find a better pattern.

 Either way, we recommend using these modifiers with caution.
-They are very useful for quickly bridging the gap between classic components and Glimmer components, but they are still generally an anti-pattern.
+They are very useful for quickly bridging the gap between classic components and Glimmer components.
 We recommend considering a custom modifier in most use-cases where you might want to reach for this package.

 ## Compatibility